steph72/fcio-tutorial/docs/README.md

    while(1);
 }
 ```
-Assuming you have the mega65-libc in the same folder as the test program, compile your program with
+Assuming you have mega65-libc in the same folder as the test program, compile your program with

 ```
 cl65 -Imega65-libc/cc65/include -o test test.c mega65-libc/cc65/src/fcio.c mega65-libc/cc65/src/memory.c